vietfood/cs4all-vn/training.md

 <p markdown=1 class="takeaway">**Takeaway:** combining tensor parallelism with FSDP allows us to drop to a $B/N$ of $$2 \cdot 2550^2 / F$$.
 This lets us handle a batch of as little as 400 per chip, which is roughly a factor of two smaller than we could achieve with just FSDP.</p>

 Below we plot the ratio of FLOPs to comms time for mixed FSDP + MP, comparing it both to only model parallelism and only data parallelism (FSDP), on a representative 4x4x4 chip array.
-While pure FSDP parallelism dominates for very large batch sizes, in the regime where batch size over number of chips is between roughly 400 and 850, a mixed FSDP + MP strategy is required in order to be comms-bound.
+While pure FSDP parallelism dominates for very large batch sizes, in the regime where batch size over number of chips is between roughly 400 and 850, a mixed FSDP + MP strategy is required in order to be compute-bound.

 {% include figure.liquid path="assets/img/mixed-fsdp-comms-2.png" class="img-fluid" caption="<b>Figure:</b> ratio of FLOPs to comms time for optimal mixed FSDP/MP on a TPUv5p 4x4x4 slice with F=30k.
 As expected, model parallelism has a fixed ratio with batch size; ideal mixed FSDP + MP scales with $\sqrt{B}$, and FSDP scales with $B$.
 However, in intermediate batch size regimes, only FSDP + MP achieves a ratio greater than unity."%}